syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/getting-started.md

 ---
 layout: post
 title: Getting started with Syncfusion Essential Schedule for iOS
-description: How to create a Schedule, add Appointments, enable Inline and other functionalities
 description: How to add SfSchedule reference to the project, create a schedule, add appointments, inline view and other functionalities
 platform: xamarin.iOS
 control: SfSchedule
 documentation: ug
 ---

-# GettingStarted with Xamarin.iOS Schedule (SfSchedule)
+# Getting Started with Xamarin.iOS Schedule (SfSchedule)

 This section provides you an overview for working with SfSchedule for Xamarin.Android and also provides a walk through to configure SfSchedule control in real time scenario.